vdanielb/ideas/README.md

 ## Natural Language SQL
 Build a system where users can ask questions in natural language and get SQL queries + visualizations.
 User asks query, agent generates SQL, executes it, returns results + chart.

-## LLM-based receipt scanner
+## Personal Wiki (with Obsidian)
-Sees date, prices, items, can categorize by item.
-SQLite db of purchase history.
-Dashboard of purchases.
+Sync email, whatsapp, social media.
+Give AI agents maximum context.
+Inspired by Andrej Karpathy's idea: <https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f>

 ## Agent Swarm statistical simulations
 Prev won SDx hackathon by doing agent swam simulation on news headlines in relation to stock market behavior/reactions.
 Might be fun to explore this further.
 Also read: <https://arxiv.org/pdf/2509.13588>

 ## Robot tour guide
-Prev won hatkathon by building a [park ranger tour guide mini-robot](https://devpost.com/software/roboranger).
+Prev won hackathon by building a [park ranger tour guide mini-robot](https://devpost.com/software/roboranger).
 Might be fun to explore a more advanced version of this that could can self-navigate to give you a flexibly, dynamic, end-to-end tour guide of places.
 I'd need an EE/MechE to help me tho.

 ## Immersive Audio Book Generator
 Accessibility of books for the blind and other disabled.
 But creating audio books takes $$$, you have to find, hire voice actors and then they need a lot of time to narrate an entire book, often needing multiple takes and stitching together takes.